omicscodeathon/amr_cattle/accessions/README.md

-This directory has a list of accession numbers for Kenya, Uganda and Tanzania .
+This directory has a list of accession numbers for Kenya, Uganda and Tanzania.

-The accesssion numbers were used to fetch data used in the analysis.
+The accesssion numbers were used to fetch data used for the analysis.